 - Parque Nacional Sumaco Napo Galeras Hiking high up through three different vegetation zones to gaze out over jungle and cloud forest on the country's most volatile volcanoes.

 - Reserva Producción Faunística Cuyabeno Watching for an astonishing range of birds and animals in this blackwater paradise.

-- Parque Nacional Yasuní Sleeping in one of the world's most biodiverse jungles at river lodges, and waking to visit its exceptional parrot clay lick and rainforest canopy towers for wildlife-watching.
+- Parque Nacional Yasuní Sleeping in river lodges in one of the world's most biodiverse jungles, then visiting its exceptional parrot clay lick and rainforest canopy towers for wildlife-watching.

 - Laguna Pañacocha Fishing for piranhas and looking out for gigantic arapaimas and pink river dolphins.